 When therapy first found me, I was suffering from unprocessed trauma from my childhood and a lack of connection to myself.
 I felt burdened by negative beliefs and disconnected from my body and feelings.
 I both longed for and feared intimacy with myself and others.

 With the help of a knowledgable, caring, and supportive therapist, I slowly began the process of coming into relationship with myself.
 Over time I learned how to be curious about my experience, including my thoughts, feelings, and body sensations.
-I developed the capacity to tolerate sadness, anger, and pain, and as a result layers of negative conditioning from my childhood began to peel away- revealing clarity, joy, strength, connection, and aliveness.
+I developed the capacity to tolerate sadness, anger, and pain, and as a result layers of negative conditioning from my childhood began to peel away- revealing inner strength, clarity, connection, and aliveness.

 EMDR has been a major component in this process.
 With the support of a trusted therapist, EMDR made it possible to process previously stuck and inaccessible memories.
 Since EMDR opens up memory channels, I gained access to feelings, sensations, and beliefs from that time.
 This made it possible to process and release the trauma, resulting in less disturbance and an overall reduction in anxiety.

 I received an MA in Integral Counseling Psychology from California Institute of Integral Studies in San Francisco.
 Integral psychology includes the whole being: body, mind, heart, and spirit in the healing process.
-I have completed Basic training in EMDR through the Parnell Institute.
-I am a member of the Parnell Institute & EMDR International Association (EMDRIA).
+I completed Basic training in EMDR through the Parnell Institute.
+I am a member of the EMDR International Association (EMDRIA).
 I have a BSBA in Business Administration and Finance from Northeastern University in Boston, MA and am Certified as a Clinical Hypnotherapist from the Hypnotherapy Academy of America in Santa Fe, NM.